Empirical Analysis of the Model-Free Valuation Approach: Hedging Gaps, Conservatism, and Trading Opportunities: Introduction

-Our analysis shows that model-free hedging strategies lead to a hedging performance lacking not much behind the ones of industry-standard models such as the Black-Scholes-, Heston- and Dupire's local volatility model.
-As, in contrast to the aforementioned industry-standard models, model-free super hedging strategies do not rely on a specific probabilistic model of the underlying security, they always lead to larger payoffs than the derivative given any realization of the security.
-We use this robustness property to propose a trading strategy that makes use of both our statistical description of the payoff gap and the model-free construction of the hedging strategy.
+Our analysis shows that model-free hedging strategies lead to a hedging performance comparable to that of industry-standard models such as the Black–Scholes, Heston, and Dupire local volatility models.
+As, in contrast to the aforementioned industry-standard models, model-free super-hedging strategies do not rely on a specific probabilistic model of the underlying security, they always lead to larger payoffs than the derivative given any realization of the security. { From a practitioner’s perspective, this analysis suggests that model-free bounds may be sufficiently tight to support economically meaningful trading decisions.} We use this robustness property to propose a trading strategy that makes use of both our statistical description of the payoff gap and the model-free construction of the hedging strategy.
 Trading for this strategy is triggered whenever observed market quotes for the derivative are close enough to its model-free price bounds where the degree of proximity determines the probability of a positive payoff which can be exactly described according to our statistical analysis.
 The strategy is robust in the sense that up to the initial investment no additional money can be lost due to its model-free construction, consequently leading to a low-risk trading strategy with an easy-to-understand risk profile.

+{ While \cite{obloj2010robust} study the performance of robust hedging strategies relative to classical hedges in hypothetical model-based markets, our paper provides, to the best of our knowledge, the first systematic empirical analysis of the conservativeness of model-free price bounds themselves using real market data, and leverages this insight to construct a provably low-risk trading strategy.}

 The remainder of this paper is as follows.
-In Section~\ref{sec:Data_and_tech} we provide an overview on the used data, Section~\ref{sec:methodology} describes in detail the employed mathematical approach to compute the super-hedging strategies based on linear programming.
+In Section~\ref{sec:Data_and_tech} we provide an overview of the data used, Section~\ref{sec:methodology} describes in detail the employed mathematical approach to compute the super-hedging strategies based on linear programming.
 Section~\ref{sec:results} presents the results of our analysis when being applied to data, and Section~\ref{sec:tradingstrat} discusses and analyzes a trading strategy that is based on our statistical findings.